tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/00_Galaxy_introduction.md

 - Histories are where a dataset and a set of analysis are stored
 - Similar to a "working directory".
-- You can have multiple histories under the same account and you can view them all by clicking the **+** as shown below.
+- You can have multiple histories under the same account and you can view them all by clicking the **+** as shown below

 <img src="../img/viewhistory.png" width="700">

-Here you can view all your histories, switch to another history, and drag and drop data between histories.
+- Here you can view all your histories, switch to another history, and drag and drop data between histories.

 <img src="../img/histories.png" width="700">

 ### Uploading Data

-Galaxy has a few ways to upload data.
-The most common ways are to upload data from local storage or from the Cluster.
+- Data can be uploaded to Galaxy in a number of ways by clisking the "Upload" icon on the top of the Tools panel.

 <img src="../img/upload.png" width="700">

+- "Choose local File" will select a file from your local computer, and "Choose FTP File" will select from your user drive on the HPC cluster, which has an extension "/cluster/tufts/galaxy/xfer/username"
 <img src="../img/upload2.png" width="700">